benrowe/laravel-config/README.md

   - Provided Storage Adapters include Db, File, Redis.
 - Dot notation syntax for configuration hierarchy.
 - Values can be simple strings, or arrays of strings.
 - Modifier support.
-Modifers can be registered to manipulate the value at runtime. (aka storing json, datetimes, etc).
+Modifers can be registered to manipulate the value at runtime. (aka storing json, datetimes, booleans, etc).
 - [ServiceProvider][2] included to configure the component based on the supplied configuration
 - Facade support